Founder and compiler of the Hurun China Rich List

 The list is the flagship product of Hurun Report, a luxury publishing and events company founded by Hoogewerf in 1999, which produces 20 Chinese-language magazine issues a year aimed at China’s wealth creators.
 Hoogewerf’s close personal relationship with many of China’s leading entrepreneurs provides the basis for the company’s busy calendar of events.

 Fluent in Mandarin, Hoogewerf graduated from Durham University with a degree in Chinese and Japanese language and history in 1993, and spent seven years as a qualified chartered accountant at Arthur Andersen.
 He lives with his wife and three young children in Shanghai, where he has lived since 1997.
 His contribution to the understanding of wealth in China has seen him gain a great deal of recognition in the Mainland, with Global Entrepreneur magazine naming him as one of the 100 Top Influencers in China’s Globalization in 2005, and Dragon TV nominating Hoogewerf as one of the thirty most influential people since the Open Door Policy in 1978.
-Rupert was also awarded the prestigious “2002 Person of the Year” by Neweekly magazine.
-Most recently, the Shanghai government presented Hoogewerf with the Magnolia Award in June 2009, the highest honour bestowed by the City on foreigners.
+Rupert was also awarded the prestigious “2002 Person of the Year” by Newsweek.
+The Shanghai government presented Hoogewerf in 2009 with the Magnolia Award, the highest honour bestowed by the City on foreigners.

 Rupert Hoogewerf discusses the 2012 Hurun rich list in the first segment of this Al Jazeera show.